atom/atom/docs/getting-started.md

 ### Split Panes

-You can split any editor pane horizontally or vertically by using `ctrl-shift-|` or `ctrl-w v`.
+You can split any editor pane horizontally or vertically by using `ctrl-\` or `ctrl-w v`.
 Once you have a split pane, you can move focus between them with `ctrl-tab` or `ctrl-w w`.
 To close a pane, close all tabs inside it.

 ### Folding

-You can fold everything with `ctrl-shift-[` and unfold everything with `ctrl-shift-]`.
+You can fold everything with `ctrl-{` and unfold everything with `ctrl-}`.
 Or, you can fold / unfold by a single level with `ctrl-[` and `ctrl-]`.
 The user interaction around folds is still a bit rough, but we're planning to improve it soon.